gwcoffey/gwcoffey.com/hugo/content/booklist/2023-01-27-stella-maris/index.md

 ---
 title: Stella Maris
 date: 2023-01-27
-summary: A novel by Cormac McCarthy
+summary: Is this the first time McCarthy has given us a female protagonist?
+I'm not sure…
 ---

 {{< booklist/book